Learn some of my best techniques on how to paint a room. The tips include ceiling, trim, and baseboard and are perfect for beginners.

 - TIP: Smooth out the cut in area by lightly brushing to remove drips but also to give you a feathered edge.

 - With a paint roller and, if needed, an extension pole, load the roller with paint.
 Then, start working from one top corner of the room.
 Break the height of the wall into three sections and apply paint in a “W” or “V” pattern to the top section of the wall.
 This will help place an even amount of paint onto the wall.

 - TIP: The “W” pattern should not be any wider than one arm length, about 24″ to 36″.

 - TIP: Make sure to load more paint when needed.
-You should not be applying excessive presser to the roller to get more paint, this will create roller lines.
+You should not be applying excessive pressure to the roller to get more paint; this will leave unsightly roller lines.

 - Repeat the “W” pattern until the entire wall or walls are painted.
-Then let the paint dry according to the can.
+Then, let the paint dry according to the can’s directions.

 - If you need a second coat of paint, repeat steps 1-5.